Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Hamburger menu

-- For mobile devices the navigation bar will dissapear and go into a hamburger menu.
-Here you can always see on which page you are due to the border it comes arround when on each page.
-I also made the letters bold so they are more vissible for certain users.
+- For mobile devices the navigation bar will disappear and go into a hamburger menu.
+Here you can always see on which page you are due to the border it comes around  when on each page.
+I also made the letters bold so they are more visible for certain users.

 <div align="center">
     <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/hamburger.png" width="50%">
 </div>

-### Construction page

-- On the construction page theres a list of items within every section.
-Within that list are links that will open the tools page and it will automatically scroll down to that specific tool so the user knows how the tool looks like widouth having to go to a different website.
-The tools page also opens in a new tab so the user doesn't have to go back and forward.

 ### Contact page